smokkin/Identity-and-Access-Administrator/Microsoft Identity and Access Administartor /README.md

 The ket dfference is that Cloud Application Administrator offers similar permissions plus consent on behalf of all users and user assignments to apps.
 Application Administrator cannot do those.
 Privileged Identity Management (PIM): In tenants with Microsoft Entra ID P2, PIM enables just-in-time or time-bound roles.
 Assignments may be "Eligible" (requires activation) rather than permanent "Active".

-<u>Task 1: Assign the Application Administrator Role to Chris Green<u>
+# Task 1: Assign the Application Administrator Role to Chris Green
 Using Microsoft Entra ID, organizations can designate limited administrators to manage specific identity tasks.
 This prevents "admin bloat" and secures the environment by ensuring users only have the permissions they need.
  - Log in to the Microsoft Entra admin center with your administrator account.
  - In the left-hand menu, navigate to Identity > Users > All users.